 Old Dog Incontinence: Accident or Illness?

-“Senior dogs are often walking a tightrope of health that we need to keep in balance; they’re walking the line.
-If an owner notices a change—in water consumption, appetite and certainly dog incontinence—it warrants a veterinary visit,” Dr. Buzby advises.
+“Senior dogs are often walking a tightrope of health that we need to keep in balance.
+If an owner notices a change—in water consumption, appetite and certainly dog incontinence—it warrants a veterinary visit,” advises Dr. Buzby.

 Common Health Issues That Cause Old Dog Incontinence

-Though you won’t be able to diagnose your dog on your own, you should be aware of the possible medical issues behind your older dog urinating in the house.
-This is important so you know what other symptoms to potentially look out for, which will help your vet pinpoint the underlying medical problem.
+You won’t be able to diagnose your dog on your own, but it’s helpful to make yourself aware of the possible age-related medical conditions associated with an older dog urinating in the house.
+This is important so you know what other symptoms to potentially look out for, which in turn can help your vet pinpoint the underlying medical problem.
 These are the most common reasons a house-trained senior dog may suddenly start urinating in the house:

-- Estrogen deficiency: Lower estrogen levels can decrease muscle tone in the urethra and cause urinary incontinence, particularly in older, spayed females.
+- Estrogen deficiency: Lower estrogen levels can decrease muscle tone in the urethra and cause urinary incontinence, particularly in older, spayed female dogs.

 Diagnosing Old Dog Incontinence

-“This first morning sample is important because it will demonstrate your dog’s best renal concentrating ability, since he or she has likely not been drinking overnight to dilute the sample,” Dr. Buzby says.
+“This first-morning sample is important because it will demonstrate your dog’s best renal [kidney] concentrating ability, since he or she has likely not been drinking overnight to dilute the sample,” says Dr. Buzby.

-“I would recommend not feeding your dog breakfast the morning of your appointment.
+- Try not to feed your dog breakfast the morning of your appointment.
 Water is fine.
-Food will increase the likelihood of lipids in the blood sample, which can affect results.”
+Food will increase the likelihood of lipids in the blood sample, which can affect results, Dr. Buzby explains.

 Treatment is a longer-term strategy though.
-As you work with your vet to determine why your senior dog is peeing in the house, you will need to find ways to keep your home clean.
-Cleaning soiled areas promptly and thoroughly reduces the chance that your dog will have recurring accidents in the same places.
-An odor-neutralizing urine spray like Nature’s Miracle Dog Stain & Odor Remover is great to have on-hand.
+As you work with your vet to determine why your senior dog is peeing in the house, you will need to find ways to keep your home clean and minimize your dog’s indoor accidents.
+Here are a few tips:

 Even though your senior dog is urinating in the house, it’s not OK to limit their water intake, even at night or when you are at work.
 Particularly for a senior dog with health issues, limiting access to water could cause serious harm.

-If your senior has never been trained to use dog potty pads or an indoor potty, it can help to soak up some of their urine with a paper towel and place it over the new potty area so they will be attracted to their own scent.
-Praise and reward your dog for using the new potty area, just as you would when you first house-trained them.
+If your senior dog has never been trained to use dog potty pads or an indoor potty, it may help to soak up some of their urine with a paper towel and place it over the new potty area so they will be attracted to their own scent.
+Praise and reward your dog for using the new “bathroom,” just as you would when you first started the potty training process.